aws-observability/observability-best-practices/docs/en/guides/databases.md

 #### Performance Insights

 Amazon RDS Performance Insights is a database performance tuning and monitoring feature that helps you quickly assess the load on your database, and determine when and where to take action.
 With the Performance Insights dashboard, you can visualize the database load on your db cluster and filter the load by waits, SQL statements, hosts, or users.
-It allows you to pin point on the root cause but rather than chasing symptoms.
-Performance Insights uses lightweight data collection methods that don’t impact the performance of your applications, and makes it easy to see which SQL statements are causing the load, and why.
+It allows you to pin point on the root cause rather than chasing symptoms.
+Performance Insights uses lightweight data collection methods that do not impact the performance of your applications and makes it easy to see which SQL statements are causing the load and why.

-Performance Insights provide seven days of free performance history retention and allow you to pay to extend up to 2-year long retention.
+Performance Insights provides seven days of free performance history retention and you can extend that up to 2 years with a fees.
 You can enable Performance Insights from RDS management console or AWS CLI.
 Performance Insights also exposes a publicly available API to enable customers and third parties to integrate Performance Insights with their own custom tooling.

 !!!
 Note
 	Currently, RDS Performance Insights is available only for Aurora (PostgreSQL- and MySQL-compatible editions), Amazon RDS for PostgreSQL, MySQL, MariaDB, SQL Server and Oracle.